 Yahoo!
 Local Listings are similar in format to Google Places.
 Complete with a map and full landing page, Yahoo!
 Local listings rank above organic search results and below the top three pay-per-click listings.

 Promote your Yahoo!
-Local Listing by treating it like it’s one of the family – get reviews, flesh out the profile, add business information.
-Yahoo local also verifies every business that lists itself and ensures it is “local”.
-Therefore, E-commerce businesses without a storefront will likely get denied a listing in this directory.
+Local Listing by getting reviews, fleshing out your profile, and adding business information.
+Yahoo!
+Local also verifies every business that lists itself and ensures it is actually local.
+Therefore, e-commerce businesses without a storefront will likely be denied a listing in this directory.

 While not as popular as it once was, this business review site has been around for many years.
 Citysearch was founded back in 1995 and was primarily fueled by staff reviews of local venues.
 Today, however, they have adopted a format very similar to that of Yelp!, showing user-posted reviews.
 They also boast a “Best of Citysearch” competition, allowing local users to vote for their favorite businesses in various categories to a quest to win their favorite places the crown.

 MerchantCircle, founded in 2005, has been infiltrating search listings and growing ever since.
 Originally designed solely as a user review site, MerchantCircle now sets itself apart from the rest of the review sites by touting the availability of deals and coupons available from merchants.
 In February 2012, MerchantCircle announced over 15 million monthly visits and 1.2 million active registered merchant users.
 MerchantCircle also lets you verify your account and assigns you a score from 0-100, 100 being the best based on reviews and a variety of other factors that can set you apart from others.
+Positive reviews here can go a long way.
 Join the circle.

 Three Important Local Business Review Marketing Tips If your company plans on using local business review sites to help bring in new customers to your business, be sure that you keep the following tips in mind in order to best utilize these services: